What kind of salt can I use with the machine?

 ONLY use our salt!
 It is USP grade pharmaceutical salt.
 The machine is able to produce the finest micronized particles only because of the size, lack of humidity and exact volume in the package.
 This is why a new pack is required for each session.
 The magic is in the package.

 What's your return policy?

-We're pretty lenient -- as long as you haven't used any other salt, or dropped it, or not maintained it properly.
+You're welcome to return within 30 days of shipment -- as long as you haven't used any other salt, or dropped it, or not maintained it properly.
 Other salts have been shown to damage the machine.
 We do NOT warranty machines that use salt other than Infinity Salt Air salt.

 Is it safe for kids and pets?

 Of course!
 Salt away.

 Will it get on / stick to my clothes and be visible?

 Nope!
 The machine produces microscopic particles that are able to hang in the air for hours.